somm15/somm15.github.io/_posts/2022-03-23-last-podcast.md

 {% endhighlight %}

 ## Sonos
-Now you can just add http://<hostnale>:>5203 as a radio station using the sonos app.
+Now you can just add http://hostname:5203 as a radio station using the sonos app (you probably need the mac or windows client).
 You can configure an alarm to use this radio station.

 Quick & dirty, but it work!